-Assembly Bill 5 ("AB5"), or more popularly known as the "gig workers bill", was signed by Governor Gavin Newsom on September 8, 2019 and took effect January 1, 2020.
-In short, this bill enforces stricter requirements on classifying workers as "independent contractors" versus an "employee".
+Assembly Bill 5 ("AB5"), more popularly known as the "gig workers bill", was signed by Governor Gavin Newsom on September 8, 2019, and took effect on January 1, 2020.
+In short, this bill enforces stricter requirements on classifying workers as "independent contractors" versus "employees".
 These requirements expand on the ruling set forth in Dynamex West Operations, Inc. v.
 Superior Court of Los Angeles which involved two drivers filing a class action suit against their employer for misclassifying them as independent contractors instead of employees.

 - the worker is not under the direct control of the hiring entity in connection with their work performance

 - the worker is performing work that is outside the scope of the company's typical business, and